microsoft/microsoft-ui-xaml/specs/ScrollingControls/ScrollView.md

 for scrolling content, using scroll bars and panning, etc. Typical uses are as the root of a page whose content might not fit; and a ListView, which internally uses a ScrollViewer for its list of items.

+_Spec note:_
+_Mike: "Do we need this paragraph/example?
+ScrollView vs ScrollViewer is confusing, and dwelling on ScrollViewer (which is not the subject of this spec) just adds to the confusion."_

 For example the following shows a large text block that wraps horizontally and scrolls vertically:

 ```xml